As India Starts to Lift Kashmir Restrictions, Life Isn't Returning to Normal

 It’s apple season in Kashmir, but in orchards across the fertile Himalayan valley, unpicked fruit rots on the branches.
-Markets lack their usual bustle, most shops are only open for a few hours each morning, and schools and colleges are largely empty of students.
+Markets lack their usual bustle, most shops are open for only a few hours each morning, and schools and colleges are largely empty of students.

 The slowdown reflects both the firm grip of the Indian government on the Muslim-majority state, and the seemingly spontaneous reaction of the Kashmiri people to it.
 A tweet posted on the account of Mehbooba Mufti, the state’s former Chief Minister who has been detained for more than two months, read: “Kashmiris have been resolute about a civil curfew as a mark of protest.”